Research.

 Thin Film Deposition

-To lower processing costs, we are developing new classes of inks for the liquid-phase deposition of thin films.
-We discovered a thiol-amine solvent mixture that dissolves hundreds of metals, metal oxides, and metal chalcogenides to generate a wide palette of inks.
-These inks can then be solution processed and heated to recover high-quality thin films for solar cells, batteries, and thermoelectrics.
+To reduce processing costs, we develop new classes of inks for the liquid-phase deposition of thin films.
+We have discovered a thiol-amine solvent system that dissolves a wide range of metals, metal oxides, and metal chalcogenides, enabling a versatile palette of inks.
+These inks can be solution-processed and thermally converted to produce high-quality thin films for applications in energy technologies, and can also be extended to electrowinning for the recovery of critical elements from ores.

 |